 In fact, 72% of teens in the United States say they want to start their own business one day.

-If this group follows through with their goals, it will drastically change the future of our country’s workforce.
+If this group follows through with its goals, it will drastically change the future of our country’s workforce.

 That’s because 61% of this group want to start a business directly out of college.

-But Gen Z don’t value education as much as other generations do.
+But Gen Z doesn’t value education as much as other generations do.

-It’s possible they don’t think they need college education to be successful.
+It’s possible they don’t think they need a college education to be successful.

 This might be based on the rising cost of college tuition.